maibennett/website_github/exampleSite/content/resources.md

 ##### Send a message to your phone when your code is done!

 **UPDATE:** As of January 2024, I feel like Twilio has become quite cumbersome for a small project like this, so I've changed my system to now send me a push notification to my phone.
-If you still want to send a text message, read the following section where I show how to do this with Twilio.
+If you still want to send a text message, read the second sub-section her, where I show how to do this with Twilio.

 ##### Push notification